Generalized Half-Dyon in Weinberg-Salam Theory: Conclusions

 \section{Conclusions}

 We have studied numerical solutions in Weinberg-Salam theory corresponding to axially symmetric electrically charged half-monopole system.
-These solutions possess net magnetic charge $\frac{2 n \pi}{e}$, electric charge ranging from zero up to a maximum $q_e$ and zero net neutral charge, under the condition of physical Weinberg angle $\sin^2\theta_{\scalebox{.6}{\mbox{W}}} = 0.2229$, Higgs self-coupling constant $\beta = 0.77818833$ and $\phi$-winding number $1 \leq n \leq 3$.
-By considering correct dimension of the theory, fundamental properties of these half-dyon solutions, i.e. total energy, magnetic charge, neutral charge, magnetic dipole moment, etc. are discussed.
+Here we considered the conditions of physical Weinberg angle $\sin^2\theta_{\scalebox{.6}{\mbox{W}}} = 0.2229$, Higgs self-coupling constant $\beta = 0.77818833$ and $\phi$-winding number $1 \leq n \leq 3$.
+Our analysis, considering the correct dimensions of the theory, thoroughly explores fundamental properties such as magnetic charge, neutral charge, and magnetic dipole moment for both half-dyon solutions.
+These generalized half-dyon in Weinberg-Salam theory are quite similar to the generalized half-dyon in SU(2) Yang-Mills-Higgs theory~\cite{su2-half}, where they will also be categorized as Type I and Type II solutions in this paper.

-Structure wise, the half-dyons in Weinberg-Salam theory are almost similar to the half-dyon in SU(2) YMH theory.
-In general the half-dyons are finite length object distributed along the negative $z$-axis extending from the origin.
-The length of half-dyon increases significantly along the negative $z$-axis with higher $\phi$-winding number $n$.
-The length of half-dyon also increases with electric parameter $\eta$, where $0 \leq \eta \leq \eta_{c}$, though it is smaller in comparison to $n$.

-The total energies of half-dyons are finite and they are calculated to be in the range of 4.7314 - 18.3888 TeV.
-Total energy, electric charge and magnetic dipole moment are found to increase with $n$ and $\eta$.
-With electric charge parameter $\eta$ switched on, the solutions acquire electric charge and rotational kinetic energy up to a critical value $\eta_c$.

-One interesting system is the case with $n = 2, \eta = 0$.
-This two-half-monopole system can be viewed as superposition of two half-monopole.
-It is natural to compare the two-half-monopole with the Cho-Maison monopole, since both of them possess magnetic charge $4 \pi / e$.
-The total energy of two-half-monopole is calculated to be 11.2185 TeV, which fall outside the estimated range of 4 - 10 TeV \cite{kn:9,kn:10,kn:11} for a Cho-Maison monopole.
-This value is also higher than the estimated energy of a non-gravitating Cho-Maison monopole, which is 7.19 TeV \cite{kn:27} or 6.821 TeV \cite{kn:28}.

-The higher energy of axially symmetric two-half-monopole indicates that it should be viewed as an excited state of magnetic monopole, rather than the spherically symmetric ground state.
-This could also hint that to detect a magnetic monopole experimentally, the energy required could be up to $\sim$ 22 TeV.
-The total energy of half-dyon here are obtained from direct integration in Eq. (\ref{eq.30}), since the energy density is finite and integrable.
-This is different from the various regularization method used in estimating the total energy \cite{kn:9,kn:10,kn:11} of Cho-Maison monopole.
-Hence our work provides an alternative estimates on the total energy of magnetically charged entity with strength $4 \pi / e$.